tucats/gopackages/compiler/README.md

 ## func
 The `func` statement defines a function.
 This must have a name which is a valid symbol, followed by an argument list.

-The argument list is a list of names which become local variables in the running function, containing the arguments from the caller.
+The argument list is a list of names which become local variables in the running function, set to the value of the arguments from the caller.
+After each argument name in the `func` statement, you can specify a type of `int`, `string`, `float`, `bool`, `struct`, or `array`, in which case the value is coerced to that type regardless of the value passed into the function.

 After the  (possibly empty)  argument list you must specify the type of the function's return value.
 This can be one of the base types (`int`, `float`, `string`, or `bool`).
 It can also be `[]` which denotes a return of an array type, or `{}` which denotes the return